 - Detecting gaps, overlaps, and invalid measures on events

 For more information about services and developing for services, see the following:

-Location Referencing Solutions for Desktop includes ArcGIS Workflow Manager, which can be used to coordinate data management in GIS and across business units to develop a standard, repeatable process for LRS data management within your organization.
+Location Referencing Desktop includes ArcGIS Workflow Manager (Classic), which can be used to coordinate data management in GIS and across business units to develop a standard, repeatable process for LRS data management in your organization.